rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-work.md

 ## 9.1.32 Note on sequential works

-<a name="9.1.32.1">9.1.32.1</a> Make a note on the fact that the work is part of a sequence of works, unless apparent from the rest of the description (see also [RDA Toolkit: Succeeded by work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-948e6981-db86-3738-bc36-6650ff6330f1){:target="_blank"} and [RDA Toolkit: Preceded by work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-e9b23ff8-cfc6-3a5a-a9ef-8019a8aaf1f0){:target="_blank"}).
+<a name="9.1.32.1">9.1.32.1</a> Make a note on the fact that the work is part of a sequence of works, unless apparent from the rest of the description (see also [RDA Toolkit: Sequel work](https://access.rdatoolkit.org/Content/Index?externalId=en-US_ala-5c2e8808-1684-39d1-b097-27d59c633b80){:target="_blank"} and [RDA Toolkit: Prequel work](https://access.rdatoolkit.org/Content/Index?externalId=en-US_ala-f3c06f83-b065-3eab-a4db-c1db281fcbe0){:target="_blank"}).

 >Example:
 ><CITE>Preceded by: [Needs example]</CITE>